Course overview

 The Business-to-Business Sales Degree Apprenticeship is:

-- Required to include a minimum of 6 hours a week off-the-job learning.
+• Required to include a minimum of six hours a week off-the-job learning

-Successful apprentices will gain a BSc (Hons) Professional Practice in Business-to-Business Sales degree, whilst also having the opportunity to become accredited by the Institute of Sales Professionals (professional membership fees apply).
+Successful apprentices will gain a BSc (Hons) Professional Practice in Business-to-Business Sales degree, while also having the opportunity to become accredited by the Institute of Sales Professionals, at the stage of applying for professional accreditation, professional membership fees will apply, however, during the duration of the apprenticeship your membership fees for the Institute of Sales Professionals will be covered by Leeds Trinity University.

 Programme duration and delivery